--How can I get old mystery blocks?

 Please note that most

 Paper Panache patterns do NOT include printed 1/4" seam allowances.
-They are whole
+They are presented as whole

-patterns.
-Sections are cut apart on the heavy lines, and after paper piecing they
+patterns or portions of whole patterns (whatever fits on an 8.5"x11"!).
+Sections are cut apart on the heavy lines, and after paper piecing sections

 are pinned along seam lines and sewn back together.
 Patterns do look less intimidating